Last updated: March 26, 2026

 1) What this policy covers

 This policy explains how Rewrite collects and uses data when you use our website, guided flow, and API.
-Rewrite is a web-to-native iOS workflow that analyzes your repository, produces scoped cost quotes, and generates native handoff artifacts.
+Rewrite is a web-to-native workflow that analyzes your repository, produces scoped cost quotes, and generates native handoff artifacts for iOS and Android.

 2) Data we collect